Antoine Barnave: Political views

 Although a partisan of political freedom, Barnave hoped to preserve revolutionary liberties together while maintaining the ruling House of Bourbon.
 He felt that a constitutional monarchy would solve the problems facing France without being a complete upheaval of the government, although it does not mean that he was entirely in favor of the monarchy.
 Subject to the more radical forces, Barnave took part in the attacks on the monarchy, on the clergy, on Roman Catholic Church property, and on the provincial Parlements.
 On several occasions, he stood in opposition to Mirabeau.
 After the storming of the Bastille, he saw the power of the masses as possibly leading to political chaos, and wished to avoid this by saving the throne.
 He advocated the suspensory veto, and the establishment of trial by jury in civil causes, but voted with the Left against the system of two chambers.

 His conflict with Mirabeau on the question of assigning to the king the right to make peace or war (from 16 to 23 May 1790) was one of the main episodes of the Assembly's mandate.
 In August 1790, after a vehement debate, he fought a duel with Jacques Antoine Marie de Cazalès, in which the latter was slightly wounded.
 About the close of October 1790, Barnave was called to the presidency of the Assembly.
 On the occasion of the death of Mirabeau, which occurred on 2 April 1791, Barnave paid a high tribute to his worth and public services, designating him the "William Shakespeare of oratory".

 Being in favor of a new system of government, Barnave spoke passionately about terminating the powerful influence of religious authorities and allocating that role in government to the people of France.
 Passing the Civil Constitution of the Clergy would lawfully impose Church adherence to the King and the nation of France by having the state pay them salaries for their service and holding popular elections for the priests and bishops.
 He strongly supported that government influence remain limited to the people and the King, not a single entity.

 Barnave also advocated in favor of freedom of speech and the protection of private property.
-With the Declaration of the Rights of Man and of the Citizen, all citizens were entitled to the purchase and ownership of land or architectural assets that were not to be taken away or trespassed unless it became legally necessary.
+His views were in accord with those the Declaration of the Rights of Man and of the Citizen, all citizens were entitled to the purchase and ownership of 'immovables' that were not to be taken away or trespassed unless it were deemed necessary.
 He said individuals had to possess the liberty to express what they feel and believe in, arguing that the voice of the French people was not to be silenced.
-The right to sole ownership of an acre of land or business would encourage financial, political, and societal progress.
+The independent quality of ownership of land or business would encourage financial, political, and societal progress.